About Gabriella Loncharnoch

 Family History & Discrimination Laws

-Gabriella’s ancestors, arrived in Australia in the 1860s.
-Her great-great-grandfather, was a Lighthouse Engineer (John William Senior) sent deliberately by the British Government, and his son (John Conroy Senior), remained in Australia after the contract ended.
-However, only a generation later, her grandmother was barred from retiring in Scotland under the British Immigration Act of 1948.
-This law discriminated against women, preventing them from passing on the right of return — effectively severing the family’s connection to Britain (just for being female).
+However, only a generation or two later, her grandmother was barred from retiring in England under the British Immigration Act of 1948.
+This law discriminated against women, preventing them from returning back to Britain, yet men could— effectively severing the family’s connection to Britain (just for being female as John Senior only had daughters).
 Even though eligible.